 Stroll on the Boardwalk

 No trip to Destin is complete without a stroll along the Destin Harbor Boardwalk.
-You can watch the charter boats bring in their catches, discover great restaurants and ice-cream shops, and go people-watching.
-This is also ground-zero for a multitude of water activities, from day cruises and parasailing to jetski and kayak rentals.
+Watch the charter boats bring in their catches, discover great restaurants and ice-cream shops, and go people-watching.
+This is also ground zero for a multitude of water activities, from day cruises and parasailing to jet ski and kayak rentals.

 Get a Power Course in Sandcastle Building

 Take a two-hour sandcastle-building lesson from Beach Sand Sculptures, and learn professional sand-sculpting tips and techniques (including exactly how much water to add to the sand to create a perfect mixture).
-In the end, your family will have an amazing sandcastle that makes for a perfect photo op to commemorate your vacation.
+In the end, your family will have an amazing sandcastle that makes for a perfect photo op.

 Slip and Slide